-NEXT leads Michigan's workers' comp insurance market, with great customer service and comprehensive coverage options.
+NEXT leads Michigan's best workers' comp insurance market, with great customer service and comprehensive coverage options.
 The Hartford and Simply Business offer equally reliable alternatives for business owners in the state, with all three providers maintaining similarly strong performance levels.

 Workers' Comp Insurance in Michigan